Modern Hebrew phonology: Oriental and non-Oriental accents

-According to the Academy of the Hebrew Language, in the 1880s (the time of the beginning of the Zionist movement and the Hebrew revival) there were three groups of Hebrew regional accents: Ashkenazi (Eastern European), Sephardi (Southern European), and Mizrahi (Middle Eastern, Iranian, and North African).
+According to the Academy of the Hebrew Language, in the 1880s (the time of the beginning of the Zionist movement and the Hebrew revival) there were three groups of Hebrew regional accents: Ashkenazi (Eastern European), Sephardi (Southern European and Anatolian), and Mizrahi (Middle Eastern, Iranian, and North African).
 Over time features of these systems of pronunciation merged, and at present scholars identify two main pronunciations of modern (i.e., not liturgical) Hebrew: Oriental and Non-Oriental.
 Oriental Hebrew displays traits of an Arabic substrate.

 Elder oriental speakers tend to use an alveolar trill /[r]/, preserve the pharyngeal consonants //ħ// and (less commonly) //ʕ//, preserve gemination, and pronounce //e// in some places where non-Oriental speakers do not have a vowel (the shva na).
 A limited number of Oriental speakers, for example elderly Yemenite Jews, even maintain some pharyngealized (emphatic) consonants also found in Arabic, such as //sˤ// for Biblical //tsʼ//.
 Israeli Arabs ordinarily use the Oriental pronunciation, vocalising the ‘ayin as //ʕ//, resh (ר) as [r] and, less frequently, the ḥet as //ħ//.

 Pronunciation of ע

-Non-Oriental (and General Israeli) pronunciation lost the emphatic and pharyngeal sounds of Biblical Hebrew under the influence of European languages (Slavic and Germanic for Ashkenazim and Romance for Sephardim).
+Non-Oriental (and General Israeli) pronunciation mostly lost the emphatic and pharyngeal sounds of Biblical Hebrew under the influence of European languages (Slavic and Germanic for Ashkenazim and Romance for Sephardim).
 The pharyngeals and are preserved by older Oriental speakers.